malkusch/km200/README.md

 # KM200 Java API

-This is a Java API for Bosch/Buderus/Junkers heaters with a KM200 gateway.
+This is a Java API for heaters with a KM200 gateway.
+Heaters of theses brands may use this gateway (according to `/system/brand`):
+Bosch, Junkers, Buderus, Nefit, Sieger, Tata, Dakon, Elm, Boulter, Vulcano, Worcester, British Gas, IVT, Geminox, Neckar, Zeus, Milton

 ## TODO Maven